fontforge/designwithfontforge.com/en-US/Drawing_With_Spiro.md

 <img src="images/S%20at%2083%20from%20Untitled1%20-_028.png" alt="">

-Toggle out of Spiro mode back into Bézier mode.
+Toggle out of Spiro mode back into B&eacute;zier mode.
 You will notice there are a lot of points on the resulting curve - you -may want to clean some of them up.

 <img src="images/S%20at%2083%20from%20Untitled1%20-_031.png" alt="">